Fork me on GitHub

 What are the passwords of users on Grml?

 There are no default passwords - all accounts are locked by default for security reasons.
 Even local logins are not possible (unless you set a password or create new user accounts as root).
-You can create valid passwords using "sudo passwd [username]" from the shell individually.
-With the boot option 'ssh' a password for the users 'root' and 'grml' is and SSH login is enabled.
+You can create valid passwords using sudo passwd [username] from the shell individually.

 How do I find out the version of Grml

-Run 'grml-version' or use the following command:
+Run grml-version or use the following command:

 $ cat /etc/grml_version